top of page

 Is development management only for large or complex projects?

-No. Development management is most valuable where decisions carry material cost, programme or risk implications, not simply where projects are large.
-Smaller schemes often benefit just as much from clear leadership, early cost testing and disciplined decision‑making.
+No. What matters is whether the decisions carry real cost, programme or risk consequences.
+Smaller schemes often benefit just as much from clear leadership and early cost testing as larger ones.

 Can a development manager step in if a project is already